 CIRM will soon issue an RFA for Disease Team grants designed to move research from the laboratory to an IND application within four years.
 Funding of up to \$20 million per project may be available, assuming that agreed-to milestones are achieved.
 All teams will be required to use strict project management techniques, and oversight advisory committees will be established to help CIRM staff monitor progress.
 The projects will have to meet FDA guidelines for cell therapies and treatment protocols.
 While these have not yet been formalized, requirements for mature autologous and allogenic adult stem cell therapies are now reasonably well established.
-Because a large number of applications for the Disease Team grants are expected, CIRM plans to triage the "letters" of interest" and direct those unlikely to be competitive to consider later RFAs with guidance on their deficiencies.
+Because a large number of applications for the Disease Team grants are expected, CIRM plans to triage the "letters of interest" and direct those unlikely to be competitive to consider later RFAs with guidance on their deficiencies.
 Triaging by CIRM, with the help of external advisors, will make it possible to accept an unlimited number of letters of interest submitted by an institution or company but at the same time result in a manageable number of applications for the Grants Working Group to assess.
 It will also minimize the time and effort of applicants who are unlikely to be funded and bring the best applications forward for these very special awards.
-The Disease Team grant RFA is a continuous core to CIRM's mission and as such, the agency will likely seek applications annually for the award as a way to build a strong clinical pipeline for patient therapies and cures.